 D.C.COLO.LAPR 3.1 CIVIL COVER SHEET

-A properly completed Civil Cover Sheet HERE shall be filed at the commencement of every AP Case.
-The filing party shall check the box titled "AP docket" in Section VI of the Civil Cover Sheet regarding Cause of Action.
-Disputes as to the AP docket designation shall be addressed by motion filed before an answer or other response is due.
+A properly completed Civil Cover Sheet HERE shall be filed at the commencement of every AP case.
+A disputes about the AP docket designation shall be addressed by motion filed before an answer or other response is due.